gaelle-f/basic-probability-prog/index_23.md

     * forced movements
     * managing items and inventory

-Before you start, unzip `adventure` and make sure that `adventure.py` and the folder `data` are all saved in the same folder.
+Before you start, unzip `adventure` and make sure that it contains `adventure.py`, three data files and one text file `.txt`.

 ## Understanding

 ### `data/`

-The `data` directory contains data files with which you can create two versions of adventure. `TinyAdv.dat` is the smallest adventure game, consisting of 4 rooms.
+The directory contains several data files (the files with the extension `.dat`) with which you can create different versions of adventure. `TinyAdv.dat` is the smallest adventure game, consisting of 4 rooms.
 Here are its contents in full:

     1	Outside building	You are standing at the end of a road before a small brick building.
 A small stream flows out of the building and down a gully to the south.
 A road runs up a small hill to the west.
     2	End of road	You are at the end of a road at the top of a small hill.
 You can see a small building in the valley to the east.